 I am a big advocate for all the gear all the time.
-This is something I learnt the hard way, falling off a trials bike as a teenager, wearing jeans on a gravel surface.
-It left me a nasty gravel rash pretty much everywhere.
+This is something I learnt the hard way, falling off a PW50 as a teenager, wearing a regular pair of jeans, on a gravel surface.
+It left me a nasty gravel rash pretty much everywhere from the waist down, and it wasn’t even fast, it was a PW50!
 It was here I learned I would rather be protected appropriately and deal with getting hot, as opposed to having no skin left should something happen.
 The ideal would be a lightweight, and cool clothing that provides proper protection.
-Hood Infinity K7 Jeans provides just that.
+Hood Infinity K7 motorcycle jeans provide just that solution.

 Are motorcycle jeans safe?

-The infinity K7 jeans are of heavy duty construction, but not a heavy.
+The infinity K7 jeans are of heavy-duty construction, but not actually heavy.
 Available in black, stonewash denim, or midnight blue, they look like a standard street style jean.
 By this I mean they do not look out of place on a usual day out.
-Hidden from the outside, the armour is barely visible.
-Fully lined with Para-aramid fibres, they have an airflow mesh on the inside, which allows airflow to circulate.
-This keeping the user cool.
+Hidden from the outside, the safety armour is barely visible.
+Fully lined with Para-aramid fibres, they have an airflow mesh on the inside, which allows airflow to circulate, keeping the wearer cool.
 It keeps the protection off the skin, keeping your legs cool and not itchy.
-A smart addition is the inclusion of a stirrup under the ankle; this stops the jean moving up the leg keeping the protection where it’s needed.
+A smart addition is the inclusion of a stirrup under the ankle; this stops the jean moving up the leg keeping the protective armour and kevlar where it’s needed.

 Other smart features include material pockets, providing a hard-wearing inner surface to the pocket.
 Many pairs of regular jeans I have had the internal pockets have rubbed through, and holes appear.
 With the Hood jeans having a denim backing this won’t happen, perfect for protection against bike keys in the pocket.
 The waist button sits flush so doesn’t protrude potentially scratching the fuel tank, and the zip has a covering flap.